 Cross-border transactions: land in two jurisdictions

-A single transaction involving land in both Wales and England (or Wales and Scotland) is treated separately under each jurisdiction's regime.
+If your purchase includes land in both Wales and England (or Wales and Scotland), each part is taxed separately under its own jurisdiction's regime.
 The relevant apportionment rules are:

 - LTTA 2017 Sch 22: apportionment of consideration where the transaction includes Welsh land.